cockroachdb/docs/v20.1/revoke.md

 ## Required privileges

-The user revoking privileges must have the [`GRANT`](grant.html) privilege on the target databases or tables.
+The user revoking privileges must have the `GRANT` privilege on the target databases or tables.

+<span class="version-tag">New in v20.1</span> In addition to the `GRANT` privilege, the user revoking privileges must have the privilege being revoked on the target database or tables.
+For example, a user revoking the `SELECT` privilege on a table to another user must have the `GRANT` and `SELECT` privileges on that table.

 ## Parameters